AI-Assisted Development

 |---|---|---|---|---|

 Use as many as fit your workflow.
-They're complementary: the SDK makes generated code typed, the rules file keeps the AI on-convention when it's writing free-form code, and llms-full.txt gives chat-only contexts the entire API surface in one paste.
+They're complementary: MCP lets the AI call tools directly, the rules file keeps generated code on-convention, and llms-full.txt gives chat-only contexts the entire API surface in one paste.

 When something doesn't work